rybeusz/interview-exercises/PS-palindrome-search/README.md

 ## Instructions

 - Using vanilla javascript, create a function that finds the second longest palindrome in a the string
+- First Longest Palindrome could be substring for example "referrer".
+Here referrer is not a palindrome but 'refer' is.
+So, the second longest palindrome is 'erre'.
 - Output of the function should be as follows
   - when no palindrome exists => 'No Palindrome exists'
   - When there is only one palindrome => 'No Second Palindrome exists'